1214658495/my-wiki-test/docs/3_3_GMSL2_Camera_Splitter/GMSL2_Camera_Splitter.md

 1. **BSP Integration**:
    - Modify the device tree to include the CSI interface configuration
-   - Add camera driver to kernel build configuration
+   - Add the camera driver to kernel build configuration
-   - Configure media controller pipeline for the camera
+   - Configure the media controller pipeline for the camera

 2. **Application Development**: